-- Updated clinical data on ACTengine® IMA203 targeting PRAME in 30 heavily pre-treated metastatic melanoma patients at RP2D: 55% confirmed objective response rate, including tumor shrinkage achieved in 87% of patients; median duration of response of 13.5 months including 11/16 ongoing confirmed responses; IMA203 continues to maintain a favorable safety profile - Registration-enabling randomized Phase 2/3 trial for ACTengine® IMA203 in 2L+ melanoma planned to commence in 2024 following further discussions with FDA - Next data update on IMA203 and IMA203CD8 (GEN2) planned for 2H 2024 - First clinical data updates for Immatics' next-generation, half-life extended TCR Bispecifics, TCER® IMA401 (MAGEA4/8) and TCER® IMA402 (PRAME), from ongoing Phase 1 dose escalation trials planned for 2H 2024; updates to include details on safety, pharmacokinetics and initial anti-tumor activity - \$201.5 million public offering completed on January 22, 2024 - Cash and cash equivalents as well as other financial assets amount to \$609.7 million1 (€564.0 million) as of March 31, 2024 funding company operations into 2027
+- Clinical data from May 2024 on ACTengine® IMA203 targeting PRAME in 30 heavily pre-treated metastatic melanoma patients at RP2D: 55% confirmed objective response rate, median duration of response of 13.5 months; IMA203 continues to maintain a favorable tolerability profile - Registration-enabling randomized Phase 2/3 trial for ACTengine® IMA203 in 2L+ melanoma planned to commence in 2024 - Next data update on IMA203 and IMA203CD8 (GEN2) to be presented at medical conferences in 2H 2024 - First Phase 1 dose escalation clinical data from Immatics' next-generation, half-life extended TCR Bispecific, TCER® IMA401 (MAGEA4/8), to be presented as an oral presentation at the European Society for Medical Oncology (ESMO) Congress 2024 - First next-generation, half-life extended TCER® IMA402 (PRAME) dose escalation data to be announced later in 2H 2024 - Appointment of Alise Reicin M.D. to Board of Directors - Cash and cash equivalents as well as other financial assets amount to \$568.5 million1 (€531.1 million) as of June 30, 2024, funding company operations into 2027

-Houston, Texas and Tuebingen, Germany, May 14, 2024 - Immatics N.V.
-(NASDAQ: IMTX, "Immatics"), a clinical-stage biopharmaceutical company active in the discovery and development of T cell-redirecting cancer immunotherapies, today provided a business update and reported financial results for the quarter ended March 31, 2024.
+Houston, Texas and Tuebingen, Germany, August 13, 2024 - Immatics N.V.
+(NASDAQ: IMTX, "Immatics" or the "Company"), a clinical-stage biopharmaceutical company active in the discovery and development of T cell-redirecting cancer immunotherapies, today provided a business update and reported financial results for the quarter ended June 30, 2024.